cordx56/rustowl/README.md

 ### Vscodium

-You can install VS Code extension from [this link](https://open-vsx.org/extension/cordx56/rustowl-vscode).
+You can install Vscodium extension from [this link](https://open-vsx.org/extension/cordx56/rustowl-vscode).
 RustOwl will be installed automatically when the extension is activated.

 After installation, the extension will automatically run RustOwl when you save any Rust program in cargo workspace.